Effective Date: July 10, 2017

-Rationale: This requirement is tied to paragraph 3.2.2, which requires satisfaction of probabilistic safety requirements with a high degree of certainty.
+Rationale: This requirement is tied to paragraph 4.2.2 of NASA-STD-8719.29, which requires satisfaction of probabilistic safety requirements with a high degree of certainty.
 At a minimum, the determination of risk is performed for the system and any phase or system element for which an allocation is established.
 Other risk contributions are determined in order to decide on risk reduction measures such as failure tolerance.

 Note: Types of evidence to support risk estimates commonly include design information and functional allocations, performance analyses, success criteria, other safety and reliability analyses and ground test, flight test, and operational reliability performance data.

 188.8.131.52 At SDR, the Program Manager shall summarize, in the HRCP, and present the current understanding of risks and uncertainties and related decisions regarding the system design and application of testing, based on the results of the design and safety analyses performed in accordance with paragraph 184.108.40.206 (this is updated and reviewed at PDR, CDR, and ORR).

 Note 1: The Technical Authorities determine compliance with this requirement during the milestone reviews indicated.
 A formally scheduled discussion, as part of the review milestone with the Technical Authorities and the review board, satisfies the presentation aspect of this requirement.
 The intent is for the program to show that safety analyses are iteratively used to make design decisions to eliminate hazards, control initiating events, or enabling conditions related to hazards and mitigate the resulting effects related to the hazard.
 The intent is not to track all decisions and provide a linkage to the assessment that influenced those decisions; rather, the intent is to summarize how the analyses were used.